 - The exterior appears cheap because of Clearlight’s Cedartec coating

 - Expensive for a two-person sauna

-This high-tech backyard outdoor sauna sure is packed with features.
+This elegant backyard outdoor sauna from wellness brand Audacia is packed with features.
 If you want to listen to music or watch TV from a tablet during your session, you can do that with the Bluetooth audio system and outside tablet cradle (which also doubles as the door handle).
 Inside, choose between an ergonomic seat style and a flat seat by flipping over the bench to fit your comfort.

 While these features are beneficial, what really sets this Clearlight outdoor sauna apart for us is the full-spectrum infrared technology.
 Infrared technology eliminates the need for excessively high temperatures, so you can stay in the sauna for longer.
-True Wave™ heaters line the back, side walls, floor, and front wall to provide 360-coverage.
+The company’s proprietary True Wave™ heaters line the back, side walls, floor, and front wall to provide 360-coverage and powerful heat.
 Overall, it’s one of the best small outdoor saunas with infrared heating on the market.